fnaumenko/isChIP/README.md

 ```-N|--full-size```<br>
 Forces to scan the entire reference chromosome, including gaps at each end (‘undefined telomeres’).<br>
 By default these gaps are excluded from processing.<br>
-This permission makes no difference in data after alignment, but slightly increases the output volume and the run time.
+This permission makes no difference in data after alignment, but slightly increases the output volume and the runtime.
 For instance, when simulation on the basis of mm9 genome, this option increases both values by about 2.4%.
 For the hg19 genome the difference is about 0.1%.